skykhs3/skykhs3.github.io/_posts/2025-04-07-retrospective-kakao-impact.md

 ## 6. Points to improve

-It ended with the development of MVP without considering the situation where there are many users.
-If there are many users, each service will be converted into a container and the following architecture will be considered.
+The project ended with the development of an MVP without considering scenarios with many users.
+If there are many users, each service will be converted into a container and the following architecture will be considered:

+- SQLite → MySQL: Because SQLite cannot handle multiple file writing
+- Two servers: At least two servers are needed to prevent server downtime

 ```mermaid
 flowchart TD